 - division of finances; for example, separate bank accounts, and

-– any other matters that show the marriage has broken down; for example, if you have notified family and friends of your separation.
+- any other matters that show the marriage has broken down; for instance, if you have notified family and friends of your separation.

 If you notified Centrelink of your separation, you might want to include some evidence about this as well, such as the date you indicated to Centrelink you became separated.

 Being misleading about being separated under the same roof is one of the reasons an Application for Divorce can be opposed.
-You should seek legal advice if this might be an issue for you.
+You should seek legal advice if this were an issue for you.

-The court needs to be satisfied that suitable arrangements have been made for the care of your children.
+The court needs to be satisfied that suitable arrangements are made for the care of your children.
 Generally, the court just wants to know the parents have come up with common sense arrangements once the divorce takes effect.

-It is not a requirement that parenting orders are finalised or a parenting plan be agreed to.
+It is not a requirement that parenting orders are finalised, or a parenting plan be agreed to.
 Often parties put the interim parenting arrangements down, even if the children are not spending time with the other party.
-The court simply needs to be satisfied the children are being clothed, fed and are going to school (if applicable).
+The court only needs to be satisfied the children are being clothed, fed and are going to school (if applicable).

 The filing fee for a divorce at the date of this article is $865.
-It is quite expensive compared to other types of Application.
 If you have a lawyer prepare your Application, you can expect legal fees on top of this.
-Cudmore Legal provides fixed-fee divorce applications.
+Cudmore Legal Family Lawyers Brisbane Co provides fixed-fee divorce applications.
 Get in touch with us now to discuss.

 Once your application is filed, you will need to ‘effect service’ of the application on another party.
 We use organisations called ‘Process Servers’ whose job it is to find and give people documents.
 Once they have effected service, they complete an ‘Affidavit of Service’ swearing that they delivered the documents to the other party.
 The affidavit will then need to be filed with the Court.
 This is what is called ‘Proving Service.’

-Yes, both parties can file an application together.
+Yes, both parties can apply together.
 This is called a ‘Joint Application for Divorce.’
-This makes things a lot easier (if you former spouse will agree).
+This makes things a lot easier (if your former spouse will agree).